jcs090218/JCSUnity/docs/ScriptReference/UI/DeltaNumber/JCS_DeltaNumber.md

 # JCS_DeltaNumber

-System that control 0-9 number sprites and create a counter effect.
+System that controls 0-9 number sprites and creates a counter effect.

 ## Variables